laura-budurlean/laura-budurlean/README.md

 </a>

 ## 📝 Quick Bio
-I'm a bioinformatics scientist/computational biologist/data scientist with a passion for NGS workflows, oncology, drug discovery and all things bioinformatics.
-I have a PhD in Biomedical Science and I love working with large datasets and using my skills to turn DNA into good stories.
+I'm a bioinformatics scientist with a passion for marketing, NGS workflows, and data-driven discoveries.
+I have a PhD in Biomedical Science and I love working with large datasets and using my skills to turn data into good stories, content, and interesting insights.